-I have a fear that if I validate my wife’s feelings, I will become her venting box.
+I have a fear that if I validate my spouse’s feelings, I will become their venting box.

-I honestly fear a life of coming home from work to listen to all the things that went wrong in my wife’s day and how the kids did this or that and then I say “oh babe, I’m so sorry.
+I honestly fear a life of coming home from work to listen to all the things that went wrong in my spouse’s day and how the kids did this or that and then I say “oh, I’m so sorry.
 That sounds hard” and then rinse and repeat most days of the week.
 I want our interactions to be positive.
 Not negative.
-Am I wrong in thinking that it shouldn’t be my job to listen to her (or anyone else’s) negativity so that she (they) can feel better?
+Am I wrong in thinking that it shouldn’t be my job to listen to their (or anyone else’s) negativity so that they can feel better?

 Any light you could shine on those two things would be more than appreciated.

 Again, well written book.
 I SUPER appreciate you not making it long and full of fluff that didn’t need to be there.